-Fire at condominium in southern Vietnam kills at least 13
+Vietnam condo fire kills at least 13, injures 27

-HANOI, Vietnam (AP) — A city official says a fire at a condominium complex in Vietnam’s Ho Chi Minh City has killed at least 13 people and injured another 27.
+HANOI, Vietnam (AP) — A fire at a condominium complex in Vietnam’s Ho Chi Minh City early Friday morning killed at least 13 people and injured another 27, police said.
+State media said most people died of suffocation or jumping from high floors.

-The city fire and police department official says it’s unclear whether anyone is missing in the blaze early Friday morning and declined to give more details.
+It’s unclear whether anyone was missing, said the city fire and police department, declining to give more details.

-More than 700 apartments in the three buildings were built six years ago.
+“We were sleeping when the fire alarm went off, we all rushed out to the staircases.
+It was very hot and dark,” online newspaper VnExpress quoted condominium resident Le Thi Cam as saying.

 Most Read Nation & World Stories